top of page

 Most Likely from the Italian D'Armanno, with Armanno referring to a "soldier" or "of the army".
 It originates from the old Germanic harima(n) (hari meaning army and mann meaning man), which is also the root of the name Herman.

-A tower with turrets is symbolic of protection and vigilance and, through an association with the heavenly Jerusalem, is also a symbol of piety.
+A tower with turrets symbolises protection and vigilance.
+Through an association with Jerusalem, it is also a symbol of piety.

 An image linked to a dedicated page about the Maltese surname Darmanin.